2009 Valpolicella Superiore, Romano dal Forno, Veneto, Italy

 Vintage 2009

-Maturity Ready - at best
+Maturity Ready - youthful

 Grape List Corvina